AssemblyScript/assemblyscript/lib/loader/README.md

 var str = "Hello world!";
 var ptr = module.newString(str);

-// Disposing a string that is no longer needed (requires free_memory to be exported) module.memory.free(ptr);
+// Disposing a string that is no longer needed (requires memory.free to be exported) module.memory.free(ptr);

 // Obtaining a string, i.e. as returned by an export